HexdDesign/i3-Theme-Switcher/README.md

 <summary>Click for some more important notes about this repo:</summary>

-:seedling: Some more important notes about this repo:

 - Do not physically add files such as: current.conf, current.env, etc. symlink files.
 The theme switcher script will handle it.